Bursary & Free Meals 2022/23

 Income taken into account:

 If receiving Universal Credit…

-You should provide the latest three monthly assessments, these must be consecutive and the most recent available.
+You should provide the latest three monthly statements, these must be consecutive and the most recent available.
+All pages of each statement showing a full breakdown must be provided, these can be found by logging on to your account and clicking the hyperlink for each month.
 If you are having difficulty accessing your monthly statements contact the Job Centre for assistance.

 If you have been receiving Universal Credit for less than three months please provide all statements you have available and include a note on the application of the start date.